 As a student I fell in love with the subject of psychology probably for the same reasons that most students do – it gave me a chance to peek into the mysteries of the mind and explore ‘the dark side’ of human behavior.
 However, one semester of positive psychology changed most of that.
 I am still the student who fell in love with the possibility of learning all that can go wrong with humans, but slowly, I realized that psychology can also help us understand what can go right with humans and how to improve our lives for the better.

 Unlike learning music professionally or learning to perform, drumming in the context of drum circles is solely for the purpose of self-expression.
-There is no right and wrong in a drum circle and it is a space free of judgment and expectations.
+Which also happens to be one of the very effective Stress Reducing Activities There is no right and wrong in a drum circle and it is a space free of judgment and expectations.
 In addition to this, the anxiety of doing something new and unknown gets diffused because everyone sitting around you is a novice too!
 In my first drum circle, I recognized the importance of being a part of something bigger than myself.
 The simple act of drumming for a few minutes surrounded by people who were as happy as I was, brought about a light bulb moment.
 For those few minutes all the background noise in my brain stopped.
 Nothing mattered more than the rhythm I was playing, the giant grin on my face and the feeling of connectedness I felt with the equally joyful strangers sitting next to me.

 In the Indian context, we are not strangers to the happiness that comes from community drumming.
 We all instinctively know that getting together in a group and making music is very enjoyable and stress relieving.
+Much like a tribal African Drumming Group.
 Positive psychology along with the conventional wisdom of group drumming can enhance this process so that stress can be relieved in the short term and long term.

 - Buneshte Hakhamaneshy